-of ethics experts say ethical principles focused on the public good won't be used in most AI systems by 2030 (source)
+of ethics experts say ethical principles focused on the public good won't be adequately used in most AI systems before 2030 (source)

-AI isn’t always built to enhance the capacity for human decision-making.
-Its scope and function is not always transparent, intelligible, or understandable.
+Artificial Intelligence is not always built to enhance the capacity for human decision-making.
+Its scope and function are not always transparent, intelligible, or understandable.

-How an AI algorithm works can be a complex matter.
-Why it produces a particular outcome is not always clear.
-When users can’t understand an AI system’s outputs, they can‘t make well-informed data-driven decisions.
+How an Artificial Intelligence algorithm works can be a complex matter to understand or explain.
+How it produces a particular outcome is not always clear.
+Why its output is important to end users can be difficult to assess.
+When users cannot understand an AI system’s outputs, they cannot make well-informed data-driven decisions.
+False positives can go undetected.
+As new AI regulations enter into force, organisations will fall outside of regulatory compliance without a clear, transparent approach to building and implementing explainable AI.

-Our AI solutions are built from the ground up with ethics and privacy by-design.
+Our Ethical AI solutions are built from the ground up with strong ethics- and privacy by-design.
 We focus on transparency, explainability, accountability, non-discrimination, and enhancing human decision-making.
 Each of our products is subject to on-going ethics and privacy impact assessments to ensure responsible development.

 Our goal is to ensure that users of our Ethical AI solutions can understand their outputs in a meaningful and actionable way, building trust and confidence in their use.
 We use interpretable rather than black box models, and build UI/UX components that enhance explainability and understandability.

-Our legal and ethics experts ensure that all our Ethical AI solutions are compliant with the latest AI regulations and standards, and we are an early adopter of the UK’s algorithmic transparency standard.
-Our Innovation and Research (I&R) team also works on informing the development of international AI regulations and standards.
+Our legal and ethics processes ensure that all our Ethical AI solutions are compliant with the latest AI regulations and standards, and we are an early adopter of the UK’s algorithmic transparency standard.
+We remain current on new regulatory developments in the UK, EU and USA.
+Our Innovation & Research team also works on informing the development of international AI regulations and standards.

 CESIUM augments safeguarding decision-making by identifying and prioritising children at risk to harm.

-STRIAD:Honeycomb helps police, NGOs, and safeguarding professionals better understand modern slavery and human trafficking.
+STRIAD:HONEYCOMB helps police forces, NGOs, and safeguarding professionals better understand modern slavery and human trafficking.

-STRIAD:Air Quality helps local authorities understand air quality and pollution in their area to support urban planning and citizen welfare.
+STRIAD:AIRQUALITY helps local authorities understand and leverage air quality and pollution data in their area to support urban planning and citizen welfare.

 Today’s societal problems are complex and multi-faceted.
 Technology has the power to help in incredibly valuable ways, but we believe it’s people who are (and should) remain at the heart of solving our biggest problems and making the right decisions.
 That’s why our ethical AI products are embedded in an ecosystem of sociotechnical services, from data protection and privacy to in-depth subject matter expertise.
 Read more about our sociotechnical approach here.